pymmcore-plus/pymmcore-plus/docs/examples/integration-with-qt.md

 This example will use the recommended process-local(threads) approach.

 The simple application will consist of a counter that increments so long as the event loop is not blocked, and two buttons to call the `snapImage` method.
-One button will call from a thread and the counter should continue, the other will blcok and will stop the counter.
+One button will call from a thread and the counter should continue, the other will block and will stop the counter.

 **Key takeaways:**